 Using an air compressor gives more control over air quality and usage, which leads us to the additional benefits mentioned below.

-1. It is safe and convenient
+1. Air compressors are safe and convenient

 Traditionally, electric-powered tools were used to perform a vast range of domestic and industrial chores.
 However, we realized that air tools were much more efficient.
 The air compressor supplies the compacted air to the tools that perform various functions.
-This way, the need for a heavy internal motor was eliminated, thereby making tools much more convenient and safe.
-Also, the tool design is compact and lighter, allowing the operators to use instruments for longer without experiencing fatigue.

 2. Air compressor operates quietly